Startup Alley tickets are selling out in record numbers – TechCrunch

 - Outreach Strategies for Contacting VCs and Press with Annie Kadavy of Redpoint Ventures and TechCrunch editor Danny Crichton

 You also get to perfect your pitch so you’re ready to impress potential customers at TC Disrupt.
 How?
-By pitching at one of our our weekly Extra Crunch Live events in the run-up to Disrupt.
+By pitching at one of our weekly Extra Crunch Live events in the run-up to Disrupt.

 And don’t forget — all Startup Alley exhibitors get two minutes to pitch live to the global Disrupt audience.
 This means you showcase your product to investors, media reps, corporate innovation teams and other attendees interested in your vertical.